 Before Josef, Sam worked in advertising, as a lawyer at Arnold Bloch Leibler and as an associate at the Supreme Court of Victoria.
 He also built and launched myki fines in 2016, one of the first examples of truly successful B2C legal tech, with over 60,000 users in the first month.

-Hilary holds a Bachelor of Laws (Hons) and Bachelor of Commerce from Bond University and attended Harvard Business School's Women's Leadership Program: Innovation Strategies in a Changing World.
-In 2019 Hilary was the recipient of Chief Executive Women’s Harvard Disruptive Innovation Scholarship and was named “Innovator of the Year” at the Lawyer’s Weekly Partner of the Year Awards.
+Hilary was the 2019 recipient of the highly coveted Chief Executive Women’s Harvard Business School Disruptive Innovation Scholarship and was named “Innovator of the Year” at the Lawyer’s Weekly Partner of the Year Awards.

 Since July 2018, Katrina has been the National Legal Transformation Lead for Origin Energy, a role she describes as helping the Origin Legal team manage change.
 One of her highlights was to successfully lead the Origin Legal team in implementing a fully integrated matter management and document management system, underpinned by a transformation program to change the way the team worked.

 Prior to stepping into this role, Katrina was a lawyer at Origin for 5 years advising the Retail business on all things customer.
 Before joining Origin, Katrina was a lawyer at King & Wood Mallesons for over a decade where she specialised in competition and consumer law.